-The U.S. Army Communications-Electronics Research, Development and Engineering Center, located at Aberdeen Proving Ground, Maryland, is the Army's information technologies and integrated systems center.
+The U.S. Army Research, Development and Engineering Command Communications & Electronics Center, located at Aberdeen Proving Ground, Maryland, is the Army's information technologies and integrated systems center.

-CERDEC is one of six research, development and engineering centers in the U.S. Army Research, Development and Engineering Command, which has the mission to ensure decisive overmatch for unified land operations to empower the Army, the joint warfighter and the nation.
+The Communications & Electronics Center is one of six research, development and engineering centers within RDECOM, which has the mission to ensure decisive overmatch for unified land operations to empower the Army, the joint warfighter and the nation.

-State-of-the-art equipment such as night vision goggles, satellite technology providing friendly and enemy target recognition, and enhanced audio and visual wireless, were all developed at CERDEC to enhance Soldier capabilities in the field.
+State-of-the-art equipment such as night vision goggles, satellite technology providing friendly and enemy target recognition, and enhanced audio and visual wireless, were all developed at the Communications & Electronics Center to enhance Soldier capabilities in the field.